-Rather, you make choices, from a place of love & grace, based on how you *want* to feel.
+In intuitive eating you make choices from a place of love, grace, and on how you *want* to feel.

-When clients, and readers, first begin to make the switch, they often ask me when they will stop craving junk food.
-After years of training our brains that a food is “good” or “bad”; removing those labels might mean craving some things you had previously forbidden.
+When clients and readers first begin to make the switch from dieting to intuitive eating, they sometimes ask me when they will stop craving junk food.
+After years of training their brains that a food is “good” or “bad”; removing those labels might mean craving things they had previously forbidden.
+This can feel a bit scary.
+But I’m here to hold your hand through it.

 I get this question quite often because people see that I don’t generally eat a ton of “junk food.”
 However, remember, I’ve been eating intuitively for a long time now.
 It took me at least two years to get to a place where my body trusted that I wouldn’t deprive her anymore.